Elvis10ten/pcas/README.md

 }
 ```

+Each time a host state changes, a new block is created.
+The ledger layer listens to these changes and automatically updates the local ledger and sends the blocks to remote peers.

 ![Audio blocks sequence](assets/PCASBlocksEmitter.svg)

 ii. **Resolution Handler**

-This is where the connection/disconnection/streaming kicks off.

-## FAQ
+Each service gets to handle all resolutions from the resource allocation layer.
+For audio this is actually where we connect or disconnect the audio profiles on a peripheral.
+A service can also choose to support streaming, in which case it will also handle that resolution here.

-### State of the union
+## State of the union

-- [x] Create robust architecture
 - [x] Build Android Client
+- [x] Create documentation
-- [ ] Complete streaming support
+- [ ] Support data streaming
-- [ ] Finish switch smoothener
+- [ ] Create smoother switch transitions
 - [ ] Build iOS client
 - [ ] Build MAC client
 - [ ] Build Windows client
 - [ ] Battle testing

+## FAQ

 ### Why use IP Multicast?

-Multicast has issues: It requires all devices to be on the same network, it is blocked by some routers.
+Multicast has issues: It requires all devices to be on the same network and it is blocked by some routers.
 PCAS was designed to be used in a "home network" where these issues don't usually exist.

 I explored 2 other possible technologies:

 > [Wi-Fi Aware](https://www.wi-fi.org/discover-wi-fi/wi-fi-aware) and [Wi-Fi Direct](https://www.wi-fi.org/discover-wi-fi/wi-fi-direct) were not considered due to power consumption concerns.
 Google Nearby service was considered, but quickly eliminated due to some unacceptable limitations.

-### 1. Push Messaging
+#### 1. Push Messaging

 ![assets/image1.gif](assets/image1.gif)

 This is easy using a service like [FCM](https://firebase.google.com/docs/cloud-messaging) (it would be similar to Google [Nearby Messaging API](https://developers.google.com/nearby/messages/overview) without the proximity part).

-FCM and other push messaging services wor using long lived TCP sockets.
+FCM and other push messaging services work using long lived TCP sockets.
 A TCP socket on the device waits in accept mode on a Google server.

-### Pros:
+##### Pros:

 1. Simple.
 2. Efficient: We only delivers to the relevant hosts.
 3. Works well on Android in the background.

-### Cons:
+##### Cons:

-1. Not P2P: Depends on a central device
+1. Not P2P: Depends on a central server.
-2. Requires the internet.
+2. Not offline: Requires the internet.
 3. Higher latency.
 4. Increased attack surface: A local only solution limits who can initiate an attack.

 ### 2. BLE (Bluetooth Low Energy) Advertisement

 BLE devices can broadcast advertisement packets unidirectionally.

-### How it works:

-BLE is fascinating, I would suggest reviewing the [Bluetooth Core Specification v4.0](https://www.bluetooth.org/docman/handlers/downloaddoc.ashx?doc_id=229737).
-Comprehensively covering how BLE advertisement works will require multiple long articles.
-I would do a quick summary, conveying key concepts (you can follow the links for more details)
+I will do a quick overview of BLE advertisement.
+You can read the [Bluetooth Core Specification v4.0](https://www.bluetooth.org/docman/handlers/downloaddoc.ashx?doc_id=229737) for more, or scroll to the pros & cons section to understand why it wasn't picked.

 **Physical Layer**